Performative Reinforcement Learning with Linear Markov Decision Process: Introduction

 \section{Introduction}

-The success of reinforcement learning in challenging domains like Go~\parencite{GO17}, Poker~\parencite{Poker19}, language modeling~\parencite{ouyang2022training} has led to its adoption in various human-facing systems.
-Indeed we are increasingly observing the use of RL in social media recommendations~\parencite{RLRecSurvey22}, healthcare~\parencite{YLNY21}, traffic modeling~\parencite{wei2021recent}, and many other open-ended problems.
+The success of reinforcement learning in challenging domains like Go~\citep{GO17}, Poker~\citep{Poker19}, language modeling~\citep{ouyang2022training} has led to its adoption in various human-facing systems.
+Indeed we are increasingly observing the use of RL in social media recommendations~\citep{RLRecSurvey22}, healthcare~\citep{YLNY21}, traffic modeling~\citep{wei2021recent}, and many other open-ended problems.
 However, the classical framework of reinforcement learning is not directly applicable in these reactive settings.
-For example, a news recommender system might affect people's preferences, and a traffic prediction system influences how drivers choose traffic routes~\parencite{dulac2019challenges}.
+For example, a news recommender system might affect people's preferences, and a traffic prediction system influences how drivers choose traffic routes~\citep{dulac2019challenges}.
 The common theme underlying these different settings is that there is no fixed Markov decision process (MDP), but rather the underlying MDP changes in response to the deployed policy.

 Recently, \citet{MTR23} introduced the framework of \emph{performative reinforcement learning} to encompass such reactive setting in reinforcement learning.
 In performative RL, the deployed policy affects both the reward and the probability transition function of the underlying MDP.
 In contrary to the classical RL, there is no fixed optimal policy, rather the new goal is to find a \emph{performatively stable policy}, a policy which is optimal with respect to the updated MDP after deployment.
 The main result of \cite{MTR23} is that repeatedly optimizing a regularized value function converges to an approximate performative stable policy in a \emph{tabular} setting.